 Each year-long course requires an interim preliminary design review (PDR) presentation in front of the faculty in December, a final written report to the adviser and a poster presentation to the faculty at the end of spring term.
 One additional reader, assigned by the faculty in charge of the independent work program, also evaluates each final report.
-The PDR presentations will occur on Wednesday, December 8 in fifteen minute intervals between 9 am and 6 pm
+There will be three sessions for the PDR presentations broken up into the following groups: Applied Physics/ Material Science: Monday, December 12 - Dynamics and Control: Tuesday, December 13 - Fluids/Thermo/Energy: Wednesday, December 14.
+All session will be from 9:00am-1:00pm in twenty minute intervals.
+All PRD presentations will take place in J223.